LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 • q1 AND q2 - matches common log entries returned by both q1 and q2.
 Arbitrary number of filters can be combined with AND operation.
 For example, error AND file AND app matches log messages, which simultaneously contain error, file and app words.
 The AND operation is frequently used in LogsQL queries, so it is allowed to skip the AND word.
 For example, error file app is equivalent to error AND file AND app.

 • NOT q - returns all the log entries except of those which match q.
 For example, NOT info returns all the log messages, which do not contain info word.
-The NOT operation is frequently used in LogsQL queries, so it is allowed substituting NOT with ! in queries.
-For example, !info is equivalent to NOT info.
+The NOT operation is frequently used in LogsQL queries, so it is allowed substituting NOT with - and ! in queries.
+For example, -info and !info are equivalent to NOT info.
+The ! must be used instead of - in front of = and ~ filters like != and !~.

 The NOT operation has the highest priority, AND has the middle priority and OR has the lowest priority.
 The priority order can be changed with parentheses.
 For example, NOT info OR debug is interpreted as (NOT info) OR debug, so it matches log messages, which do not contain info word, while it also matches messages with debug word (which may contain the info word).
 This is not what most users expect.
 In this case the query can be rewritten to NOT (info OR debug), which correctly returns log messages without info and debug words.